P vs NP

 Overview

 P vs NP asks whether every problem whose solution can be verified quickly can also be solved quickly.
 It is one of the seven Clay Millennium Problems.
-The framework provides a structural reading through the Computation Bridge: witness search is address resolution in the ABCD chart, and the Interface Width Principle (III.T31) constrains the complexity.
+The framework provides a structural reading through the Computation Bridge: witness search is address account in the ABCD chart, and the Interface Width Principle (III.T31) constrains the complexity.

 Detail

 The -Tower Machine (III.T30) models computation with bounded multiplicity.
-The question becomes whether -admissible collapse (resolving a multi-address query to canonical form) can always be done in polynomial time.
+The question becomes whether -admissible collapse (addressing a multi-address query to canonical form) can always be done in polynomial time.
 The answer depends on the Segre branching structure (III.T34) of the split-complex holomorphic mapping.
 The framework provides a structural interpretation but does not yet prove P NP — hence the Partial status.
 The tau-effective statement reduces to verification at primorial levels.

 Result Statement